keboola/developers-docs/extend/generic-extractor/api/pagination/index.md

 }
 {% endhighlight %}

-The volume of response is measured as number of bytes in compressed JSON.
+The volume of the response is measured as number of bytes in compressed JSON.
 Therefore the response

 {% highlight json %}
 {